thrasher-corp/gocryptotrader/README.md

 go build -tags=udecimal_on
 ```

-In the default build, `types/decimal.Decimal` is an alias of `shopspring.Decimal`, preserving source compatibility for library consumers and retaining shopspring's native high-precision behaviour.
-The opt-in udecimal build substitutes the concrete decimal type and uses udecimal's native arithmetic semantics.
-It supports up to 19 fractional digits, returns `ErrPrecisionOutOfRange` when parsing values beyond that limit, and truncates arithmetic results beyond that precision rather than applying shopspring's rounding rules.
+The default `Decimal` aliases shopspring's type.
+The tagged build instead uses udecimal's native semantics: 19 fractional digits with truncation, a larger value type, and a 200-character parse limit.
+Its binary encoding is not compatible with shopspring's, and larger arithmetic results might not round-trip through text, JSON, or SQL codecs.

 Run the same benchmark suite against both implementations with: